fortify-presales/IWA/README.md

 fcli fod dast-scan start --release YOUR_APP:YOUR_RELEASE --store curScan fcli fod dast-scan wait-for ::curScan::
 ```

+TBD: how to upload login macros and/or workflows.

 ### API Security Testing using Fortify WebInspect and Postman